 Bio

-I am currently a research assistant at Northeastern University’s Network Science Institute, advised by Brennan Klein.
-My research interests broadly surround using complex systems modeling to improve the design of policy interventions.
-My past research has focused on the impact of uncertainty on optimal interventions in an epidemiology setting.
-I’m currently interested in developing principled ways of selecting the appropriate scale for these interventions, as well as developing a better empirical understanding of our complex social systems.
+I am a first-year Ph.D. student at Northeastern University’s Network Science Institute, advised by Brennan Klein.
+My research interests broadly involves using complex systems modeling to improve the design of policy interventions.
+My past research has focused on the impact of uncertainty on optimal interventions in an epidemiological setting.
+I’m currently interested in developing principled ways of extracting models of complex systems from empirical data using tools such as nonparametric Bayesian inference, causal inference, and information theory.

-I recently completed my master’s in Complex Systems and Data Science at UVM, advised by Jean-Gabriel Young and Laurent Hebert-Dufresne.
+I previously completed my master’s in Complex Systems and Data Science at the University of Vermont, advised by Jean-Gabriel Young and Laurent Hébert-Dufresne.
 Before that, I was a developer working on quantum computing software, a math/physics teacher, and a cook.

 Interests